walttt/StudiesTask-SimpleWebserver/README.md

 # StudiesTask-SimpleWebserver

-Simple Webserver accessible in Browser
+Simple Webserver accessible in browser

 Made in 2020